tauri-apps/tauri-docs/docs/testing/webdriver/example/selenium.md

 </TabItem>
 </Tabs>

-I suggest also adding a `"test": "mocha"` item in the `package.json` `"scripts"` key so that running mocha can be called simply with
+I suggest also adding a `"test": "mocha"` item in the `package.json` `"scripts"` key so that running Mocha can be called simply with

 <Tabs groupId="package-manager"